HazouPH/android_device_motorola_smi/README.md

 Source from Turl, Oxavelar, Motorola, Intel and HazouPH

 Still to do for fully working tree:
-- Modemaudio
-- Wifi/gps
-- enable NFC
-- hwcomposer errors
-- kernel
+- Add more open-source

-(Only for CM11)
+- Fix photo and video thumbnails

-See for information about compiling and setting up a build environment the 'Small tutorial' for more information.
+See for information about compiling and setting up a build environment the 'Small tutorial' for more information (out dated).

 Good luck!